MackinationsAi/Window_Trellis/README.md

 ### Running Gradio WebUI

-After installing the dependencies, you can run the app by simply running the boot_trellis.bat file:
+After installing the dependencies, you can run the app by simply running the boot_window_trellis.bat file:
 ```sh
 boot_window_trellis.bat
 ```